stephensalim/APNEquipLabs/content/Security Lab/Launch EC2 Instance.md

 	```
     #!/bin/sh

     # THIS COMMAND WILL INSTALL UPDATES ON OS
     yum -y update

-	# THIS COMMAND WILL INSTALL STRESS TESTER APP
-	yum -y install stress

     # THIS COMMAND WILL INSTALL AWSLOGS TOOL
     yum install -y awslogs
     sed -i -e 's/region = us-east-1/region = <REPLACE WITH YOUR REGION>/g' /etc/awslogs/awscli.conf

+    # THIS COMMAND WILL CONFIGURE AWSLOGS TO LOG SECURE
+    sed -i -e 's/messages/secure/g' /etc/awslogs/awslogs.conf

     sudo service awslogs start

-	# THIS COMMAND WILL RUN THE STRESS APP
-	stress -c 1 --backoff 300000000 -t 30m

 	```

 7. For the Network select either your "default VPC" or the vpc you created in 	the previous lab.

 8. Select any subnet in the VPC (The subnet must be public facing, which means it has direct connection to the Internet Gateway).

 9. Confirm "Auto-assign Public IP" is **Enabled**